Cape Grim: History

+Western Tasmanian languages were spoken by Tasmanian Aborigines in the area but became extinct during the 19th century.

-The headland was first charted and named Cape Grim by Matthew Flinders on 7 December 1798, as he sailed from the east in the Norfolk and found a long swell coming from the south-west, confirming for the first time that Van Diemen's Land was separated from the Australian mainland by a strait, which he named Bass Strait.
+The headland was first charted and named Cape Grim by Matthew Flinders on 7 December 1798, as he sailed from the east in Norfolk and found a long swell coming from the south-west, confirming for the first time that Van Diemen's Land was separated from the Australian mainland by a strait, which he named Bass Strait.

 In 1828, Victory Hill at Cape Grim was the site of the Cape Grim massacre of thirty Peerapper people by four shepherds.

 Cape Grim received dual naming in March 2021.